Terms of Business – September 2022

 The professional conduct of this firm is regulated by the Law Society of Scotland, Atria One, 144 Morrison Street, Edinburgh, EH3 8EX, Tel: 0131 226 7411.
-Consistent with their view of good practice, the Law Society wishes us to write to you at this time broadly setting out our terms of business.
-If you have previously received a similar letter in respect of another transaction, then we regret any duplication of these terms.
+Consistent with their view of good practice, the Law Society wishes us to advise of our terms of business.

 Dependent on the nature of your instructions we may sometimes ask you to confirm those instructions in writing, or we may write to you following upon a meeting or conversation to confirm our understanding of your instructions.
 If you think that we have misinterpreted your instructions you should advise the person dealing with your file at once.

 If you think that you may qualify for Legal Advice and Assistance or Legal Aid please discuss this with the person dealing with your file.
-If you do qualify for either of these it is important that you read the Schedule at the end of this letter.
+If you do qualify for either of these it is important that you read the Schedule.

 Depending on the legal issues which arise in connection with your file, one or more partners or members of our professional staff may act on your behalf.
-A partner will be ultimately responsible for your file and will over see the day-to-day work associated with the matter.
-If the day-to-day work in respect of the matter is passed to another member of staff (due to holiday arrangements, illness or similar) then we will seek to let you know that this has happened.
-Since our solicitors can be engaged in Court work it can sometimes be difficult to reach them but any calls you make will be returned as soon as possible.
+A partner will be ultimately responsible for your file and will oversee the day-to-day work associated with the matter.
+In the event of holiday arrangements or staff illness, your file may be passed to another member of staff.

 It is, of course, our professional obligation to keep your business confidential.
 Information will not be disclosed to third parties unless authorised by you or required by law.
 You should note that clients of this firm may no longer be able to rely on the duty of confidentiality where the solicitor acting knows or suspects that criminal property is involved.
 If this is the case the solicitor requires to report such knowledge or suspicion to the National Crime Agency as failure to do so may result in the solicitor, and the client, facing a possible penalty of imprisonment.